Long Range Graph Benchmark: Experimental Details

 \subsection{Computing environment and used resources}

 Our implementation uses GraphGPS~\cite{rampasek2022GPS} built on PyG and its GraphGym module \cite{FeyLenssen2019PyG,you2020design} that are all released under MIT License.
-All presented experiments were executed in a shared computing cluster environment with multiple CPU and GPU architectures: NVidia V100 (32GB), NVidia RTX8000 (48GB), and NVidia A100 (40GB).
+All presented experiments were executed in a shared computing cluster environment (Digital Research Alliance of Canada and Mila Quebec AI Institute) with multiple CPU and GPU architectures: NVidia V100 (32GB), NVidia RTX8000 (48GB), and NVidia A100 (40GB).
 The resource budget for each experiment was 1 GPU, 4 CPUs, and up to 32GB system RAM.
 Except \coco, which required up to 72GB RAM.
+Average run times are shown in Table~\ref{tab:run-times}.